irishakarpova/Data-Table-Comp_REST/README.md

 }
 ```

 <p>The code in action is responsible for handling the button click.
-It activates an Action Creator that dispatches action to Reducer.
+It activates an action that dispatches to a coincident Reducer.
 Reducer creates a new state and sends it to the Store.
-In its turn the Store calls all subscribers about changing state.
+In its turn, the Store calls all subscribers about changing the current state.

 Selector code is in charge of sorting and selecting data from the state  Store, depending on the parameters that came from the reducer.